Visitors

 Are you new here?

-Whether you come to us from another faith tradition, no faith tradition at all, or out of sheer curiosity, we’re glad you found us.
-We hope to greet you in person soon.
+Whether you come to us as a Unitarian Universalist, from another faith tradition, from no faith tradition at all, or out of sheer curiosity, we’re glad you found us!
+At Miami Valley Unitarian Universalist Fellowship (MVUUF):

 You may be wondering: